ShareScope

-ShareScope is an all-encompassing software package created by Ionic Information, which is particularly tailored for individual investors.
-It offers extensive data analysis, portfolio management, and charting capabilities.
-In March 2015, Ionic Information launched SharePad, a web-based platform that can be used on tablets, Macs, and Windows PCs.
-Both ShareScope and SharePad provide users daily updates from Alliance daily, guaranteeing that investors have prompt and pertinent information at their disposal.
+ShareScope is an all-encompassing software package created by Ionic Information, which is tailored for individual investors.
+It offers data analysis, portfolio management, and charting capabilities.

 All products supply news from Alliance news.
 All versions of ShareScope/SharePad allow users to analyse the data using both fundamental analysis and technical analysis.

+History

+In 2015, Ionic Information launched SharePad, a web-based platform.

 Data sources

 SharePad and ShareScope provide data for: